Skip to main content

 Key Findings:

-1. Technical escalation has highest cognitive load despite lower volume because of extreme uncertainty and multiple hidden dependencies (knowing which engineer handles which product, remembering past incident context, judging severity without clear criteria)
+1. Technical escalation carries the highest cognitive load despite lower volume.
+Extreme uncertainty.
+Multiple hidden dependencies: knowing which engineer handles which product, remembering past incident context, judging severity without clear criteria.

-2. Billing disputes involve constant context switching (CRM → billing system → contract database → email → phone → back to CRM) with no single source of truth for customer agreement terms
+2. Billing disputes force constant context switching (CRM to billing system to contract database to email to phone, back to CRM) with no single source of truth for customer agreement terms.

-3. Sarah's spreadsheet appears in three different activity dependencies—single point of failure
+3. Sarah's spreadsheet appears in three different activity dependencies.
+One person, one file, three failure points.

-4. Thursday report timing creates artificial urgency every Monday–Wednesday when inventory confidence is lowest
+4. Thursday report timing creates artificial urgency Monday through Wednesday, the days when inventory confidence runs lowest.

 Module 1A: Theory